Central African Republic

 BACKGROUND:

 During December 2020 a loose alliance of predatory armed groups, known as the Coalition des patriotes pour le changement (CPC), launched a violent offensive against the government of the Central African Republic (CAR).
-For more than three years the CPC and other armed groups have launched attacks while perpetrating violations of International Humanitarian Law (IHL), including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission (MINUSCA).
-The Central African Armed Forces (FACA) – working closely with Russian security partners, including mercenary fighters from the Wagner Group – have responded with counteroffensives, forcing armed groups to withdraw from major cities.
-The CPC and other armed groups continue to launch intermittent attacks in outlying villages and remote areas.
+For more than three years the CPC and other armed groups have perpetrated violent attacks, committing International Humanitarian Law (IHL) violations, including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission (MINUSCA).
+The Central African Armed Forces (FACA) – working closely with Russian security partners, including mercenary fighters from the Wagner Group (now Africa Corps) – have responded with counteroffensives, forcing armed groups to withdraw from major cities.

-During March 2023 the Azande Ani Kpi Gbe (AAKG), a predominantly ethnic Azande armed group, emerged in Haut-Mbomou prefecture and sporadically clashes with the UPC, a predominantly Fulani armed group.
-The group forcibly recruited Azande youth and has targeted Fulani and Muslim communities with threats and abductions for alleged collusion with the UPC.
-Ethnic and religious minorities, particularly the Fulani and Muslims, have also been disproportionately targeted in abuses – including attacks, ill-treatment, illegal arrests and detentions – in operations by FACA troops and Russian mercenaries.
-OHCHR has previously implicated proxy forces – who were recruited, trained and armed by FACA and Russian mercenaries – in incidents targeting and punishing Muslim and Fulani communities that may amount to war crimes and crimes against humanity.
+During March 2023 the Azande Ani Kpi Gbe (AAKG), a predominantly ethnic Azande armed group, emerged in Haut-Mbomou.
+Throughout the past year the AAKG has sporadically clashed with the UPC, a predominantly Fulani armed group and has forcibly recruited Azande youth and targeted Fulani and Muslim communities with threats and abductions.
+Ethnic and religious minorities, particularly Fulani and Muslims, have also been disproportionately targeted – including attacks, ill-treatment, illegal arrests and detentions – in operations by FACA troops and Russian mercenaries.
+OHCHR has previously implicated proxy forces – who were recruited, trained and armed by FACA and mercenaries – in incidents targeting and punishing Muslim and Fulani communities that may amount to war crimes and crimes against humanity.
 The police have also arbitrarily arrested, illegally detained and tortured members of the Fulani community.

-Government institutions have cracked down on human rights defenders, independent media and the opposition.
-MINUSCA has recorded increased cases of hate speech and incitement targeting ethnic and religious communities and migrant workers, particularly transhumance communities, as well as against dissenting voices.
-At times such discourse resulted in intimidation, threats and acts of violence.
+Government institutions have cracked down on human rights defenders, independent media and the opposition in recent years.
+MINUSCA has recorded cases of hate speech and incitement targeting ethnic and religious communities and against dissenting voices.
+At times such discourse has resulted in intimidation, threats and acts of violence.
+In March 2024 authorities arrested prominent opposition leader Mboli Goumba and sent him to a police unit notorious for perpetrating abuses, including torture and executions.
+On 27 March Goumba was sentenced for defamation and contempt of court.

 RECENT DEVELOPMENTS: